F3real/F3real.github.io/content/pragyanCTF2019_SuperSecureVault.md

 }
 ~~~

 Our first input is concatenated with string constant `numString` and later expanded with `80`.
-This string is used with hardcoded `matrix` to check second input we provided.
+This string is used with hardcoded `matrix` to check the second input we provided.

 We can export `matrix` array from IDA by going `Edit->Export data`.
-Since we have both first input and `matrix` we can just write same code to output what should `s2` string be.
-Easiest way to do this is just to make copy C code we have and modify it.
+Since we have both first input and `matrix` we can just write the same code to output what should `s2` string be.
+The easiest way to do this is just to make a copy C code we have and modify it.

 Python solver: